 The contract needs to be signed between 4 June 2020 and 31 December 2020, and construction commence within 3 months of contract being signed.

-More information is available on the HomeBuilder website, and details on how to apply will be avaliable on RevenueSA as they become available.
+More information is available on the HomeBuilder website, and details on how to apply are available on RevenueSA.

 Affordable Homes Program